-Disability Services: offers advice and guidance on disability to current and prospective Plymouth University students and staff.
+Disability Services: offers advice and guidance on disability to current and prospective University of Plymouth students and staff.
 This includes arranging appropriate provision for disabled students.

 Disabled Students Allowance: Changes to the Disabled Students Allowance in September 2016 has resulted in staff needing to develop inclusive teaching, learning and assessment and be ready to make reasonable adjustments for field and off campus trips.
 Guidance and a suggested template is available to assist Schools in their approach.

 Degree classification, level 4 marks: from 2014 level 4 marks will contribute to the degree classification with the ratio of 1:3:6.
 The PU regulations identify the procedures for foundation, undergraduate and postgraduate degrees.

 Digital Learning Environment |(DLE): this is the internal website for current students where all information on modules and programmes should be located.
 DLE (University login required).
 TLQC 20 January 2014 agreed guidance for the minimum requirements on the DLE for each module.
 TLQC 16 November 2015 agreed guidance for the minimum requirements on the DLE for each programme.

 There are also two short help-guides on minimum online requirements for modules and programmes in the Key Documents section.

 Dissertations, supervising students: students benefit from having clear and effective procedures in place for the successful operation of the dissertation module.
 The Supervising Student Dissertations PU guidance is pitched at the level of basic good practice and acknowledges that in many Schools there'll be procedures which exceed the threshold standards outlined.
 The guidelines also acknowledge the diversity of practice which quite properly reflects different disciplinary cultures and expectations.

 Doctoral College: provides a range of support for postgraduate education and students undertaking research degrees.